shopware5/devdocs/source/developers-guide/elasticsearch/index.md

     }
 }
 ```

 ## Extend indexed product data
-Another common use case is to extend the indexed product data with additional plugin data to extend listing filtering or query optimization.
+Another common use case is to extend the indexed product data with additional plugin data, to extend listing filtering or query optimization.
 The following example shows how to extend product data with additional fields.

 You can find a installable ZIP package of this plugin <a href="{{ site.url }}/exampleplugins/SwagESProduct.zip">here</a>.

 ### Plugin Bootstrap
 To extend the indexed product data for ES, the plugin has to decorate two services:
-1. ProductMapping, which defines how the product data looks like
+1. `ProductMapping`, which defines how the product data looks like
-2. ProductProvider, which selects the data for ES
+2. `ProductProvider`, which selects the data for ES

-The plugin bootstrap looks as follow:
+The plugin bootstrap looks as follows:

 ```php
 <?php